Rectified Gaussian Scale Mixtures and the Sparse Non-Negative Least Squares Problem: Bayesian Inference with Scale Mixture Prior

 and $\vect{\Gamma}=\mbox{diag}(\vect{\gamma})$.
 The posterior in Eq. \eqref{eq:posterior} is known as a multivariate RG (or a multivariate truncated normal \cite{horrace2005some}).
-The normalizing constant $c(\vecty)$ in the multivariate RG is a function of $\vecty$ and does not have an immediate closed form expression.
-Note that the M-step in Eq. \eqref{eq:gamma update} only requires the marginal density.
-However, the marginals of a multivariate RG are not univariate-RG's, and also do not admit a closed form expression \cite{horrace2005some}, which unfortunately means no closed form for marginal moments.
+The normalizing constant $c(\vecty)$ does not admit a closed form expression.
+However, the M-step in Eq. \eqref{eq:gamma update} only requires the marginal density.
+Unfortunately, the marginals of a multivariate RG are not univariate-RG's and do not admit closed form expressions \cite{horrace2005some}, which also means no immediate expressions for the marginal moments.

-However, we can approximate the first and the second moments $\langle x_i \rangle$ and $\langle x_i^2 \rangle$ of the exact multivariate RG posterior.
-In the next section we propose four different approaches that offer a trade-off between computational complexity and theoretical accuracy. \\
+However, we can approximate the first and the second moments $\langle x_i \rangle$ and $\langle x_i^2 \rangle$ of the multivariate RG posterior.
+In the following, we propose four different approaches for this purpose that offer a trade-off between computational complexity and theoretical accuracy. \\